mich101mich/sscanf/Readme.md

   - the first `'\'` escapes the second one, leading to a literal `'\'` in the regex. the third escapes the curly bracket as in the second case
   - needed in order to have the regex match an actual curly bracket

+Note that this is only the case if you are using raw strings for formats, regular strings require escaping `'\'`, so this would double the number of `'\\'`.

 Works with non-`String` types too:
 ```rust